365 Coaching Tip: 364th & 365th – A FULL YEAR!

 November 22nd Coaching Tip: Don’t Miss Celebrations Of Life.

-As mom and I are prepping for our early Thanksgiving dinner, I let her know that I would need to leave in the middle of the day to go attend a celebration of life for my friend of nearly 20 years, Mike.
-My mom and dad were great examples of showing up: they made the decision to attend funerals to share their respects, meet with the family, and share stories.
 Showing up is a challenge at times of grief; sometimes it is exhausting to make the effort to go share your respect.
 However, I choose to think of it this way: whatever I’m feeling about this loss, the family is most likely feeling it all at a much deeper level.
-So just go to funerals, or send that sympathy note/card, or make a contribution in their honor to a charity of their choice, or call them a few weeks after the funeral/celebration of life is done and gone.
-Bottom line, don’t miss them.
+My tip is to go to funerals, or send that sympathy note/card, or make a contribution in their honor to a charity of their choice or call them a few weeks after the funeral/celebration of life is done and gone.
+Bottom line don’t miss them.

 November 23rd Coaching Tip: Early Thanksgiving.

 Again this year, we as a family had to be flexible and make a Thanksgiving dinner work for nearly all of the family members to attend at my mom’s home in NW Indiana.
 We landed on the Sunday prior to Thanksgiving this year; last year it was the Sunday after Thanksgiving.
 My mother loves Thanksgiving and decorated her home so beautifully.
 She has a tradition of many of us sitting at her long, Amish-made cherry wood table, saying the Lord’s prayer together as we hold hands, and then topping it off by each of us sharing our thankfulness.
 It brings us to tears.
 This year, mom reminded everyone of how her grandmother (Kate) came here from Lithuania, from Antwerp to Ellis Island, after her boyfriend (William) had come three years earlier, worked, saved enough money to get her on her voyage to the USA.
 This message by my mom was so thoughtful, especially during these times of immigration crisis’s all over the world due to instability in the daily lives of many.
 Our early Thanksgiving was a beautiful gathering of our family and homemade food.
-We make it work, even though not everyone was able to attend.
+We made it work, even though not everyone was able to attend.

 365 Coaching Tips: 316th, 317th & 318th